Jorge Costa: 2020s

 On 23 September 2020, Gustavo Ndong Edu, president of the Equatoguinean Football Federation, announced that Costa would be the new coach of the national team.
-Six days later, however, he decided to join Romania's CS Gaz Metan Mediaș instead.
+Six days later, however, he decided to join Romania's Gaz Metan Mediaș instead.

-Costa returned to the Portuguese top tier on 4 February 2021, replacing the dismissed Sérgio Vieira at S.C.
-Farense on a four-month contract.
+Costa returned to the Portuguese top tier on 4 February 2021, replacing the dismissed Sérgio Vieira at Farense on a four-month contract.
 In spite of relegation to the second division, he signed a new deal; on 30 August, however, he left by mutual consent after only one point in four matches to start the new campaign.

 On 3 February 2022, Costa returned to Sfaxien for the remainder of the season.
-He was dismissed on 7 April after a six-game winless run, concluding with a 1–1 draw at home to ES Hammam-Sousse.
+He was dismissed on 7 April after a six-game winless run, concluding with a 1–1 draw at home to Hammam-Sousse.

-Costa went back to his country's second tier on 7 September 2022, being hired by Académico de Viseu F.C. in place of Pedro Ribeiro.
-On 20 December, he led the team to a 2–1 home win over top-flight club Boavista F.C. to make the semi-finals of the Taça da Liga for the first time.
-They were eliminated there by Porto, as in the quarter-finals of the national cup.
+Costa went back to his country's second tier on 7 September 2022, being hired by Académico de Viseu in place of Pedro Ribeiro.
+On 20 December, he led the team to a 2–1 home win over top-flight club Boavista to make the semi-finals of the Taça da Liga for the first time; they were eliminated there by Porto, as in the quarter-finals of the national cup.
+Despite collecting 20 victories in 34 matches, and with his side placed fourth (17th at the time of his arrival), he left by mutual consent on 20 April 2023.

+On 10 June 2023, Costa was confirmed as the manager of AVS of the same league; he was the first manager of the club after Vilafranquense relocated to Vila das Aves due to poor infrastructure.
+On 7 December, he received a 17-day suspension and a fine for, five days prior, having insulted and threatened the referee in a match against Benfica B. He eventually achieved top-division promotion in the play-offs, beating Portimonense 4–2 on aggregate.

+Costa returned to Porto in June 2024, as director of football.